prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 1. A representative who claims to be representing a party shall be accepted as such provided however the Court may order a representative to produce a written authority if his representative powers are challenged.

-2. In the event of a successful challenge to a representative’s authority pursuant to paragraph  1 the Court may make an order pursuant to Rule 291.
+2. In the event of a successful challenge to a representative's authority pursuant to paragraph  1 the Court may make an order pursuant to Rule 291.

 ###### Rule 286 - Certificate that a representative is authorised to practice before the Court